wrench-project/wrench/doc/simulation_101.md

 # Simulated Services    {#simulated-services}

-WRENCH comes with a large set of already-implemented-for-you **services**.
+WRENCH comes with a large set of already-implemented **services**.
 A service is a set of one or more running simulated processes that simulate a software runtime system that is commonly useful and used for parallel and distributed computing.
-The two main kinds of services are *compute services* and *storage services*.
-There are other services, which are detailed on the [WRENCH 101 page](@ref wrench-101).
+The two main kinds of services are *compute services* and *storage services*, but there are others (all detailed on the [WRENCH 101 page](@ref wrench-101)).

-A compute service is a runtime system to which you can say "run this computation" and it replies either "ok, I'll run it" or "I can".
+A compute service is a runtime system to which you can say "run this computation" and it replies either "ok, I'll run it" or "I can't".
 If it can run it, then later on it will tell you either "It's done" or "It's failed".
 And that's it.
-Underneath, this entails all kinds of processes that compute, communicate with each other, and/or start other processes.
-But this is all abstracted away in the notion of a "service" that exposes a simple, high-level, easy-to-understand API.
+Underneath, this entails all kinds of processes that compute, communicate with each other, and start other processes.
+This complexity is all abstracted away by the service, which exposes a simple, high-level, easy-to-understand API.
 For instance, in our example earlier we mentioned a batch scheduler.
-In the HPC (High Performance Computing) world, this is popular runtime system that controls access to and the execution of jobs on a set of compute nodes on some fast local network, i.e., a cluster.
+For HPC (High Performance Computing), this is popular runtime system that manages the execution of jobs on a set of compute nodes on some fast local network, i.e., a cluster.
 In the real-world, a batch scheduler consists of many running processes (a.k.a. daemons) running on the cluster, implements sophisticated algorithms to decide which job should run next, makes sure